RedBeardLab/zeeSQL-doc/docs/references.md

 #### INTO stream

-`zeeSQL` has the capacity to push the result of a computation in a Redis Stream.
+`zeeSQL` can push the result of a computation in a Redis Stream.

-This is desiderable if you want to:
+This is desirable if you want to:

 1. consume the result at a later time,
 2. or cache the result,